slabby-tackler/boomtown-technical-test/readme.md

 Clicking on the delete button produces a confirmation, click cancel or outside the box to close without deleting.

 The environment file is currently contained with the project files.
 This allows for less steps to get up and running.
-In a normal production environment this file is not included and I would not put it include it.
+In a normal production environment this file is not included and I would not include it.

 ---